sketch-hq/SketchAPI/docs/pages/app.md

 ## Add a shared Library <a name="add-shared-library"></a>

-Add a Library hosted on any server and shared using RSS by specifying the URL to the appcast.
+Add a Library hosted on any server and shared using RSS by specifying the URL-encoded string to the appcast.

 ```sh
 sketch://add-library?url=APPCAST_RSS_URL